junkurihara/jscu/packages/js-crypto-utils/README.md

   * WebCrypto API for browsers
   * NodeCrypto for Node.js
   * [elliptic](https://github.com/indutny/elliptic) for browsers
-- RSA-PSS, RSASSA-PKCS1-v1_5, RSA-OAEP (RSA-PSSS does not work in IE and Edge)
+- RSA-PSS, RSASSA-PKCS1-v1_5, RSA-OAEP (RSA-PSSS does not work in Edge)
   * WebCrypto API for browsers
   * NodeCrypto for Node.js
 - Key format conversion:
   * WebCrypto API for browsers
   * [asn1.js](https://github.com/indutny/asn1.js) for browsers and Node.js
-- X.509 generation from JWK, and extraction of JWK from X.509 (may not work in IE due to RSA)
+- X.509 generation from JWK, and extraction of JWK from X.509
   * WebCrypto API for browsers
   * NodeCrypto for Node.js
   * [elliptic](https://github.com/indutny/elliptic) for browsers